-Women Sex and Shopping (WSS)
+Women Sex and Shopping (WSS) 2016-17

-WSS is recognized as the definitive insight into the sexual dimension of the female consumer.
-Recent interviews/apearances in the media have included the Wall St Journal, The Economist, Huffington Post and Businessweek and go to illustrate the increasing commercial importance of a subject that is not understood in the detail that its importance warrants.
+Women Sex and Shopping is recognized as the definitive insight into the sensual products market for women and the emotional dimension of the female consumer.
+Recent references in the media have included the Wall St Journal, The Economist, Huffington Post and Businessweek and go to illustrate the increasing commercial importance of a subject that is only just becoming understood.

 Women Sex and Shopping is the leading authority on emotional retail for women and on how the female consumer thinks and behaves.
 The implications for the future of retail both in store and online are far reaching.
 Find out why.

+Women Sex and Shopping (WSS) is a research project run by market analyst company Hewson Group.
 WSS is the only research of it's kind and analyses a key marketplace that has many implications for the way women will shop and the sort of retail environments they would most prefer.

 The research is largely based on hundreds of questionnaire responses (4 page handwritten answers).